ParadropLabs/Paradrop/docs/device/virtual-machine.rst

 router to receive software upgrades.
 Allow the router 1-2 minutes to complete its setup before proceeding.

-Please note: there is no username/password to log into the system console.
-Please follow the steps in the next sections to access your router through paradrop.org or through SSH.
+Please note: other than the first boot setup, the system console is not interactive.
+There is no username/password to log in through the system console.
+Instead, please follow the steps in the next sections to access your router through paradrop.org or through SSH.

 Connecting to your Router with SSH
 ----------------------------------

-The router is running an SSH server, which is forwarded from localhost port 8022 with the kvm command above.
+The router is running an SSH server, which we forwarded from localhost port 8022 with the options to the kvm command above.
 The router does not accept password login by default, so you will need to have an RSA key pair available, and you can use the router configuration page to upload the public key and authorize it.

 1. Open tools page on the router (`http://localhost:8080/#!/tools
    <http://localhost:8080/#!/tools>`_).
 The page might prompt you for